-Saracens coach Mark McCall called it one of the "greatest kicks of all time" - but Henry Slade's 60-metre touch finder in last season's Premiership Rugby semi-final merely underlined the talent that the Exeter Chiefs playmaker has within his skill-set.
+Saracens coach Mark McCall called it one of the "greatest kicks of all time" - but Henry Slade's 60-metre touch finder in the 2017 Premiership Rugby semi-final merely underlined the talent that the Exeter Chiefs playmaker has within his skill-set.

 A former pupil of Plymouth College, Slade was part of the Chiefs Academy from a young age and grew up alongside the likes of Luke Cowan-Dickie, Sam Hill and Jack Nowell.
 Together the quartet were all part of the England Under-20s side that lifted the Junior World Championship against Wales in 2012.